 5. Create an SOP your team can stick with

-In 2023, commit to carving out a standard operating procedure for inventory management that your team can actually implement all year long.
-Instead of focusing on creating a perfect system, develop one that truly reflects the resources and time your team has.
+In 2025, commit to carving out a standard operating procedure for inventory management that your team can adhere to all year long.
+Instead of focusing on creating the perfect system, develop one that truly reflects the resources and time your team has.

 While striving for perfect inventory control is a great goal, your team is almost sure to fall short of that.
 Set realistic expectations for reducing cash burn, inventory obsolescence, and inventory shrinkage, then aim to meet those goals by setting clear policies for organizing, reordering, and managing inventory across every location.